codeconnector/CodingDojo/challenges/2022-04-26-dojo-anniversary-edition/challenge.md

       the shortest path.
 ```

-### Level 4
+### Level 5

 Ok, smart guy/gal, you can navigate over an infinite, flat, unobstructed expanse, but
 how well does your block handle when there are obstacles?
-For this level, you'll be
+For this (final) level,
-given a representation of a finite grid containing obstacles, and will need to
+you'll be given a representation of a finite grid containing obstacles, and will need
-steer your block around those obstacles to the target.
+to steer your block around those obstacles to the target.
+You'll also need to keep your
+block within the bounds of the grid.

 - You will need to parse a string into a grid representation.
 The tests will give a
   string in the format ".....\n..x..\n.x...\x....\n...x.", where '.' represents an